mars0i/popco2/doc/sims/bali/initialnts2.md

 ### vs. alternative religious tradition:

-vs. holy by Brahmins.
+vs. holy by Brahmans.

-it's about order and control in Brahmins etc.  In the leaders, the elite.
+it's about order and control in Brahmans etc.  In the leaders, the elite.

 	Offerings help self-mastery of elites.